Alan History, Family Crest & Coats of Arms

 Simon Alain, born in 1646 and baptized on 18th August 1648, son of André and Catherine (née Marc), travelled from Rouen, Normandy to Canada in the 17th century.
 After arriving in Quebec he married Jeanne Maufait, daughter of Pierre and Marie (née Duval), on 15th April 1670.

-Important Dates for the Alan family
+Early History of the Alan family

 This web page shows only a small excerpt of our Alan research.
 Another 106 words (8 lines of text) covering the years 1113, 1700, and 1789 are included under the topic Early Alan History in all our PDF Extended History products and printed products wherever possible.